Annotate PRO and Microsoft Teams

 - Use our amazing College Edition library to choose from hundreds of comments specific to academic writing.

-- Consider an institutional license so you can share libraries with your colleagues.
+- On an institutional license you can share libraries with your colleagues.
 For instance, a Writing Across the Curriculum library aligned with your curriculum and used by 5, 10, 50 or 500+ teachers.

 Annotate PRO, an add-on for Google Chrome and Microsoft Word, allows me to streamline the [grading] process by creating an archive of comments that I can then drop right into student work or feedback sections.
 This enables me to easily add frequently used comments (such as the difference between summary and analysis, what constitutes common knowledge, and how to properly format a quotation) to student work regardless of the platform that I’m using…a huge timesaver that allows me to work through a stack of exams or papers (and even respond to emailed questions) surprisingly quickly and easily.